NecipAkgz/fhevm-example-factory/docs/fhe-anti-patterns.md

     // ========================================================================

     /**
-     * @notice ❌ WRONG: Compute but forget to grant permissions
+     * ❌ WRONG: Compute but forget to grant permissions
      * @dev Result exists but no one can ever decrypt it */ function wrongCompute() external {